magnusmickelsson/pokeraidbot/README.md

 * Try browse http://127.0.0.1:5000/ - if it works you'll get a response from the bot
 * Use the Discord link from the response above to invite the bot into a Discord server of your choice
-* Check the instructions below on what to do to set up your Discord server for using the bot.
+* Check the instructions way above on how to configure the bot for your server.
 Follow the instructions.
+Don't be *that* guy/girl.
 * In the chat, try running the command "!raid usage".
 Take it from there.

 ### Gym data import